Death and funeral of Pope Francis: Funeral

-The Mass of Requiem took place on 26 April at 10:00, led by the Dean of the College of Cardinals, Cardinal Giovanni Battista Re.
+The Requiem Mass took place on 26 April at 10:00, led by the Dean of the College of Cardinals, Cardinal Giovanni Battista Re.
 Roughly 130 foreign delegations were confirmed at the funeral by the Vatican, including several prominent world leaders and heads of state.
 Around 250,000 people were estimated to have attended the funeral Mass at St. Peter's Square, while 140,000 lined up to see the funeral procession in Rome.
-The funeral Mass also began a nine-day mourning period, known as the novendiales, during which the cardinals will concelebrate Mass in Francis's memory.
-The Office for the Liturgical Celebrations of the Supreme Pontiff released the schedule and the list of cardinals who will officiate the Masses for the novendiales.
+The day of the funeral was also the first day of the novendiales, a nine-day mourning period during which the cardinals concelebrated Mass in Francis's memory.
+The Office for the Liturgical Celebrations of the Supreme Pontiff released the schedule and the list of cardinals who would officiate the Masses for the novendiales.

-The Italian government deployed more than 2,500 police officers and 1,500 soldiers to provide security during the funeral.
+The Italian government mobilized more than 2,500 police officers and 1,500 soldiers to provide security during the funeral.
 It also deployed a naval vessel off the coast of Rome, and placed fighter jet squadrons on standby.
 A no-fly zone was imposed over Rome ahead of the funeral.

-The designed seating order at the funeral was based on a division in classes by type of dignitary (reigning monarchs, non-royal heads of state, heads of government, etc.).
-Within each class, the arrangement was organized according to the alphabetical order of the official French names of the dignitaries' home countries, as French is seen as the main language of international diplomacy.
-An exception was made for the presidents of Argentina (Javier Milei), Francis's native country, and Italy (Sergio Mattarella), who were both given precedence ahead of other dignitaries.
+The seating order at the funeral was based on a class division by the ranking of dignitaries (e.g. reigning monarchs, non-royal heads of state, or heads of government).
+Within each class, the arrangement was further ordered alphabetically based on the official French names of each participating country – French being the main language of international diplomacy.
+An exception was made for the presidents of Argentina (Javier Milei), Francis's native country, and Italy (Sergio Mattarella), who were both given precedence over other dignitaries.

-The funeral offered a chance for "brush-by" diplomatic encounters between leaders, including US President Donald Trump and Ukrainian President Volodymyr Zelenskyy, who met at St. Peter's Basilica ahead of the funeral.
+The funeral offered a chance for "brush-by" diplomatic encounters between leaders, including US president Donald Trump and Ukrainian president Volodymyr Zelenskyy, who met at St. Peter's Basilica ahead of the funeral.